endojs/endo/packages/ses/README.md

 `lockdown()` adds new global `assert` and tames the global `console`.
 The error taming hides error stacks, accumulating them in side tables.
-The `assert` system generated other diagnostic information hidden in side tables.
+The `assert` system generates other diagnostic information hidden in side tables.
 The tamed console uses these side tables to output more informative diagnostics.
 [Logging Errors](./src/error/README.md) explains the design.